-Research shows two important things with regards to which plants you should choose:
+Research shows two important things with regard to which plants you should choose:

 - In general, the greatest improvement in wellbeing comes from having a number of small, green, slightly scented plants.

-- In addition, you will like benefit from having a combination of foliage plants together with some flowering plants, as opposed to having only foliage plants.
+- In addition, you will likely benefit from having a combination of foliage plants together with some flowering plants, as opposed to having only foliage plants.